 - Don’t Skip Exercise – The holiday season isn’t the time to fall off of your exercise routine.
 If your area is like mine, holiday lights are up.
 Why not go for a stroll around the neighborhood to burn off some of those post-dinner calories.

 - Space Out Courses – By spacing out the courses of your meal, it allows your brain time to catch up and realize that you are full.
 In between course, play a game that the whole family can join in.
-By the time, the game is done and it’s time for dessert (for example) the hunger pains are gone and you will eat less of the sugary or cream filled heavier items.
+By the time, the game is done, and it’s time for dessert (for example) the hunger pains are gone, you will eat less of the sugary or cream-filled heavier items.

-- Don’t Drink Your Calories – Holidays are full of delicious drinks and are the times for trying to new beverage recipes.
-Go easy on the holiday beverages and trying not to consume most of your calorie intake with drinks that have no nutritional benefit.
-I will be the first to admit, I love a good holiday cocktail but I’ve started drinking lower calorie drinks made with carbonated calorie-free water.
+- Don’t Drink Your Calories – Holidays are full of delicious drinks and are the times for trying new beverage recipes.
+Go easy on the holiday beverages and try not to consume most of your calorie intake with drinks that have no nutritional benefit.
+I will be the first to admit, I love a good holiday cocktail, but I’ve started drinking lower-calorie drinks made with carbonated calorie-free water.
 I like the flavored waters that you can pick up from any grocery store.
 Add two ounces of your favorite non-flavored spirit, a splash of lime, and fill the rest of the glass with the carbonated water…super easy and delicious.

 - Bake It, Don’t Buy It– While it is tempting to grab a dessert or side dish from the grocery store, I would suggest making your own.
 This allows you to control the ingredients that go into the dish.
-I love desserts and I tend to swap regular sugar for Splenda.
-This saves a ton of calories and it doesn’t bother the diabetics in the family.
-By making items yourself, you can make minor ingredient swaps that will still have all of the flavor but not take a toll on your waistline.
+I love desserts and I tend to swap regular sugar for Splenda or other no calories sugar substitutes.
+This saves a ton of calories, and it doesn’t bother the people with diabetes in the family.
+By making items yourself, you can make minor ingredient swaps that will still have all of the flavors but not take a toll on your waistline.

 The holidays are a great time to spend with family.
-Use the tips above to stay healthy while enjoying the festivities.
+Use the tips above for staying healthy and on track while enjoying the festivities.
 What tips do you have that would like to share?